 It began with tin mining, but it’s the thrills and spills of downhill mountain biking that now attract riders from all over the world to the tiny town of Derby.

-A regular host for the Enduro World Series – the next one is in 2019 – Blue Derby’s network of trails are ridiculously good.
+A regular host for the Enduro World Series, Blue Derby’s network of trails are ridiculously good.
 The sweeping views, dolerite slabs and green forests make for exciting riding no matter what your level of ability.

 The lush fields of North East Tasmania aren’t just easy on the eye, they’re renowned for producing some of Tasmania’s best sparkling wines, heritage cheeses and ice cold beers.